Flow control

 We introduced these concepts in Lecture 5b.
 R Coder covers the basics

-statements here.
+of if statements here.
 R4DS seems to consider

 them too simple, but ironically they have a chapter in Advanced